ocadotechnology-university/recruitment-support-tool/README.md

 ## Environment variables

-In project are used two environment variables saved on Github.
-These variables are:
+Environment variables used in the project:
 - BEARER_TOKEN - bearer token, which we can get from developer tools from the browser.
 It's one of the headers in the GraphQL query
-- PROJECT_ID - it's the project's id, which we can take from URL address, when we had open the project
+- PROJECT_ID - it's the project's id, which we can take from URL address, when we had opened the project

-# TODO
-- Information about versions
-- information about index.html file
+Those variables are stored in Github variables for pipelines.
+To run the project locally, you must either create environment variables named as such or declare them temporarily when run the script.
 ## How it works

 To add a new file, you should create a new branch as main branch's clone.
-On your branch add new exercises as it's member below.
-Before uploading new files, a script, which run  **validator_test.js** file, will be started on Github.
-If all tests run successfully, files will be upload to the repository.
-Otherwise, you should correct mistakes.
-When every file is ready to be uploaded to Playcode.io, you should create a new pull request to merge from your branch to main branch of another recruiter.
-After this recruiter accepts pull request and all files are uploaded to the main branch, Github will start a script, which uploads every file named **task.js** and **task_validator.js** and all configuration files.
+On your branch add new exercises as its members below.
+When every file is ready to be uploaded to recruitment platform (we suggest running **validator_test.js** locally to make sure, that everythink is all right), you should create a new pull request to merge from your branch to main branch of another recruiter.
+After the recruiter accepts pull request and all files are uploaded to the main branch, Github's workflow will start **validator_test.js** for every directory and if every test passed, **uploadFile.js** - a script, which uploads every file named **task.js** and **task_validator.js** and all configuration files on recruitment platform.
+If any test fails, **uploadFile.js** will be not execute, and you should correct your tasks.

 ## Testing
-To run **validator_test.js** locally you should use ```npm test ``` command in the Recruitment folder.
+To run **validator_test.js** locally you should use ```npm test``` command in the Recruitment folder.

 ## Directory structure

-Only **Recruitment** directory is uploaded to the Playcode.io.
+Only **Recruitment** directory is uploaded to the recruitment platform.
 This directory should contain configuration files and directories with lists of exercises.
 Those directories should be named with a number (f.e.
 02).
 Every directory with exercises is including 4 files:
 - file **task.js**
 - file **model_solutions.js**
 - file **task_validator.js**